-The features of a product are the most important things to consider while choosing a product.
-Here are a few key features of both the antivirus products, McAfee and Kaspersky.
+The features are the most important things to consider while choosing a product.
+Here are a few key features of both the antivirus clients.

 - The two-way firewall: gets updated for new malware several times in a single day.